blockwatch-cc/tezos-api/content/explorer.md

 `GET https://api.tzstats.com/explorer/bigmap/{id}/{key}/updates`

 Lists updates for a specific key.
-Key can be a key hash (script expr hash), the native key representation (i.e. an address or integer) or the encoded binary version of.
+Key can be a key hash (script expr hash), the native key representation (i.e. an address or integer) or the encoded binary version.

 ### HTTP Response

-Contains the same fields as the values endpoint above with one exception:
+Contains the same fields as the values endpoint above with one addition:

 Field              | Description